brianbaldock/Set-CopilotForEngage/README.md

   (`ResourceUnavailable`, `ConnectionError`, etc.).
 - **Feature appears disabled unexpectedly for a user** → check for overlapping policies; remember *Disabled* beats *Enabled*, and **group/user assignment** beats **org‑wide**.
+  **Failed to complete the request: Please confirm that you have the necessary permissions to manage <moduleId/featureId> and that the <moduleId/featureId> provided is valid.** → Validate that you have elevated privileges to run this script in your tenant

 ---